XavierHarkonnen/DocMark/doc/DocMark_Regex_Lexing.md

 ```

 means that src is the first null-terminated string in the attribute array, title is the second, and type is the third, even though src is the second capture, title is the third, and type is the fourth for that token.

+## Root

+The `ROOT` token is the base of the document.
+Before the recursive lexing takes place, the entire document is be assigned as the data field of the `ROOT` token.
+Recursive lexing starts at the `ROOT` token, and ends when the `ROOT` token has been marked as `RAW`.

 ## Empty Line